lit/lit.dev/packages/lit-dev-content/site/docs/components/rendering.md

 A Lit component renders its template initially when it's added to the DOM on a page.
 After the initial render, any change to the component's reactive properties triggers an update cycle, re-rendering the component.

-The update cycle is _asynchronous_, so changes to multiple properties are batched into a single update.
+Lit batches updates to maximize performance and efficiency.
+Setting multiple properties at once triggers only one update, performed asynchronously at microtask timing.

 During an update, only the parts of the DOM that change are re-rendered.
 Although Lit templates look like string interpolation, Lit parses and creates static HTML once, and then only updates changed values in expressions after that, making updates very efficient.